Belshazzar: Regent in Babylon

 Nabonidus left Babylon in May 553 BC to campaign in the west.
 He eventually led his forces into Arabia, conquering several cities, including the city of Tayma.
 Nabonidus made Tayma his provisional seat and he would stay there for about a decade, not returning to Babylon until September or October of 543 or 542 BC.
 October 543 BC is the return date most supported by surviving Babylonian documentation.
-The purpose for this prolonged stay, effectively self-exile, in Tayma are unclear and debated.
+The purpose for this prolonged stay, effectively self-exile, in Tayma is unclear and debated.
 During Nabonidus's absence, Belshazzar was put in charge of the administration in Babylonia.
 Though this period has often been dubbed a "co-regency", Belshazzar never assumed an official title.
 The Verse Account of Nabonidus, a biased document probably written after Nabonidus was deposed by Cyrus the Great, states that Nabonidus entrusted Belshazzar with the kingship, but there are no records of Belshazzar assuming the royal title.
 Though it is clear that Belshazzar during his father's absence assumed many responsibilities typically only held by the king, several prerogatives were also kept solely by Nabonidus.
 These include: